Injured Chicago Concert Goer Allowed to Pursue Promoter for Injuries

 The Court cited a basic principle of law:

-The Illinois Supreme Court has long recognized that, “In general, every person owes a duty of ordinary care to guard against injuries to others.
+The Illinois Supreme Court has long recognized, “In general, every person owes a duty of ordinary care to guard against injuries to others.
 A person who breaches this duty is deemed negligent and may be held financially liable if his conduct proximately causes injury to another.”

-In order to collect for damages, a plaintiff must prove that the defendant’s breach of its duty of care was a proximate cause of the plaintiff’s injury.
-The defendant’s conduct must “be deemed to be a substantial factor in bringing about the injury.”
-On the record before it, the Appellate Court could not determine if Live Action had a duty to Jones and, if so, was its breach of that duty a proximate cause of Jones’ injuries.
+To collect for damages, a plaintiff must prove that the defendant’s breach of its duty of care was a proximate cause of the plaintiff’s injury.
+The defendant’s conduct must “be deemed a substantial factor in bringing about the injury.”
+On the record before it, the Appellate Court could not determine if Live Action had a duty to Jones and, if so, if its breach of that duty was a proximate cause of Jones’ injuries.
 Thus, the Court decided that the facts in Live Actions’ possession must be disclosed.

 Appellate Court Allows Jones to Pursue Her Claim Against the Promoter

-The Appellate Court held that whether or not Jones’ claim for damages could proceed against Live Action could not be determined until Live Action answered the interrogatories posed to it by Jones.
+The Appellate Court held that whether Jones’ claim for damages could proceed against Live Action could not be determined until Live Action answered Jones’ interrogatories.
 The Court opined, “The answers speak directly to defendant Live Action’s notice and knowledge of the frequency with which its performers encourage a crowd of people to leave their seats and move down toward the stage and concert attendees’ injuries that may result therefrom.”

-Although this case was not handled by our office, our personal injury attorneys at the Blumenshine Law Group have decades of experience in holding corporations accountable for their negligence.
-Contact us for a free consultation.
+Although our office did not handle this case, our personal injury attorneys at the Blumenshine Law Group have decades of experience holding corporations accountable for their negligence.
+Contact us for a free consultation at (312) 766-1000 or email [email protected].

 Free Case Consultation